Associate Professor in Public Health, Indigenous Health and Matthew Flinders Fellow

 College of Medicine and Public Health

-Associate Professor Courtney Ryder is an Aboriginal ECR injury epidemiologist, Matthew Flinders Fellow and Discipline Lead for Injury Studies in the College of Medicine and Public Health.
+Associate Professor Courtney Ryder is an Aboriginal ECR injury epidemiologist, Matthew Flinders Fellow, Discipline Lead for Injury Studies in the College of Medicine and Public Health and Co-Director of the Health Equity Impact Program for the Flinders Health and Medical Research Institute.
 Her research is leading new ways of working with Indigenous Data through knowledge interface methodology and Indigenous Data sovereignty to change the deficit discourse surrounding Aboriginal and Torres Strait Islander health statistics.
 Ryder earned her BScBEng(Biomed)(Hons) in 2006 from Flinders University and her PhD from UNSW (2021): ‘Discovering the Interwoven Health Inequities in Aboriginal and Torres Strait Islander Children with an Acute Burns Injury.
 The expertise she built during this time lead her to secure a 2023 NHMRC Investigator grant to transform injury for Aboriginal and Torres Strait Islander children through innovative knowledge gain and co-designed intervention.

 Ryder returned to Flinders in 2020 as a Senior Lecturer in Public Health, where she made a substantial contribution to scholarship as the inaugural Public Health Teaching Program Director.
 With over a decade’s experience in higher education, Ryder is viewed as a leader in transforming student learning, her work has been recognised nationally and internationally, through keynote addresses, congress papers, case studies, teaching innovation and scholarship awards and a Churchill Fellowship.